vhive-serverless/invitro/tools/driver/README.md

 "separateIATGeneration": Whether to generate IATs before running the loader.
 Leave as false unless you are running multiple loader nodes for one experiment (which is currently not supported).
 See issue #88.
+"AutoscalingMetric": Which autoscaling metric Knative should use.
+Default is "concurrency", supported values are "concurrency" and "rps".
+See [Knative Doc](https://knative.dev/docs/serving/autoscaling/autoscaling-metrics/) for more details.

 ### Running the Experiment